yeswanth244/open-data-pvnet/getting_started.md

 Datasets form the backbone of solar forecasting by providing the historical and real-time data required for model training and evaluation.
 This project leverages a variety of datasets, including weather, solar generation, and climate data.

+### Met Office UK Deterministic (UKV)
+A NWP dataset used for UK solar forecasting.
+See [Met Office Dataset Documentation](met_office_dataset.md) for detailed information about:
+- Variables and their impact on solar forecasting
+- Dataset structure and format
+- Data quality considerations
+- Access instructions via Hugging Face

+### Other Weather Datasets
-For a detailed list of datasets and their descriptions, please refer to the [Datasets Guide](datasets.md).
+For a complete list of available weather datasets and their descriptions, see the [Datasets Guide](datasets.md).

 ---